-- > A curriculum vitae will not be accepted in lieu of an application form. - The applicant will be required to declare any cautions and convictions that are not protected [amendments to the Exceptions Order 1975 (2013)]. - References will be sought on all short-listed candidates and scrutinised before interview. - Open references will not be relied upon and will be subject to confirmation from the referee - All references must include a statement about someone's suitability to work with children. - Equality monitoring is at the heart of our equal opportunities policy.
-Monitoring information in relation to job applicants will be to assist us in equality monitoring.
-The recruitment panel will not have access to job applicants monitoring information.
+- > A curriculum vitae will not be accepted in lieu of an application form. - ➤ The applicant will be required to declare any cautions and convictions that are not protected [amendments to the Exceptions Order 1975 (2013)]. - > Online searches will be completed on all shortlisted candidates prior to interview. - References will be sought on all short-listed candidates and scrutinised before interview. - Open references will not be relied upon and will be subject to confirmation from the referee.